 While the back propagation algorithm is currently the most powerful method for many applications, it is certainly not the only method.
 There are other methods for coming up with neural network weights.
 For example, going to one extreme, one method is just to randomly guess the weights of a neural network until we get a set of weights that can help us perform some task.

 Genetic algorithms is a very simple step beyond random guessing.
-It works as follows: Imagine if we have a set of 100 random weights for a neural network, and evaluate the neural network with each set of weights to see how well it performs a certain task.
+It works as follows: Imagine if we have 100 sets of random weights for a neural network, and evaluate the neural network with each set of weights to see how well it performs a certain task.
 After doing this, we keep only the best 20 set of weights.
 We reshape each set of weights into one-dimensional arrays.
 Then, we can populate the remaining 80 set of weights by randomly choosing from the 20 that we kept, and applying a simple crossover and mutation operation to form a new set of weights:

 Simple example of crossover and mutation (image source)